antocad/ORF-Finder-regex/README.md

                 start_pos: 226, stop_pos: 137,  seq_protein: MMAALTTVHPSRVALPSPGTRPRTSSPXS*
 ```

-The results are the same as those obtained from https://www.ncbi.nlm.nih.gov/orffinder/
+The results for this input are the same as those obtained from https://www.ncbi.nlm.nih.gov/orffinder/